rajgoel/course-machine-learning/05-lecture/slides.md

 ### LeNet

-The LeNet-5 architecture, introduced by [Lecun, Bottou, Bengio, Haffner (1998)](https://hal.science/hal-03926082/document), is considered as a foundational model for modern CNN architectures.
+The LeNet-5 architecture, introduced by [LeCun, Bottou, Bengio, and Haffner (1998)](https://hal.science/hal-03926082/document), is considered as a foundational model for modern CNN architectures.

 ![Image](05-lecture/LeNet-5_architecture.svg)